nikfio/forex_data/README.md

 ## EXAMPLES

-in [test folder](test) you can find working examples showing the various modules or functionalities the package offers.
+in [test folder](test) you can find examples showing the various modules or functionalities the package offers.

 #### Historical data

-Let's walk through the [example for historical data source](test\test_hist_data_manager.py):
+Let's walk through the [example for historical data source](test/test_hist_data_manager.py):

 1. **data manager instance**
     ```